 Dolores was only 46.
 A year younger than me.
 I think that is why the deaths of Prince, Bowie, and others did not hit as close to home.
 They were older than me.
 I grew up listening to their music, I did not grow up “with them” so to speak.
 She’s been through hell in her childhood.
 I have too.
 A long marriage ended.
 Yep.
 The death of her father affected her.
 Ditto.
 She has been open about her mental health struggles and many have defined her by that.
 Me too.
 Too many nerves being struck too close.

 My son has lost more than three friends to suicide by the tender age of 17.
 No one that young should have to know so much loss from so much pain.
-I’m reticent to admit that in my struggles with depression, I have been in patient for treatment of suicidal gestures 2 times in my life.
-There was also an impulsive night in 2002 that I swallowed a bottle of antidepressants that I never reported.
+I’m reticent to admit that in my struggles with depression, I have been in patient for treatment of suicidal thoughts 2 times in my life.
 My child is aware of these events.
 Sometimes, they scare him.
 That breaks my heart.

 When you are having suicidal thoughts.
 You are fighting for your life.
 The worst part about it is, you are often fighting for your life alone.
 And if you lose the fight, everyone has an opinion about you.